-REGIONAL HOUSING NEEDS ALLOCATION Association of Bay Area Governments DATE: October 1, 2020 - TO: ABAG Regional Planning Committee - FR: Executive Director - RE: Recommendation for Proposed RHNA Methodology Overview The Regional Housing Needs Allocation (RHNA) is the state-mandated process to identify the share of the statewide housing need for which each community must plan.
-ABAG is responsible for developing a methodology for allocating a share of the Regional Housing Need Determination (RHND) the Bay Area received from the California Department of Housing and Community Development (HCD) to every local government in the Bay Area.
+REGIONAL HOUSING NEEDS ALLOCATION

+TO: ABAG Executive Board DATE: October 15, 2020 FR: Executive Director RE: Recommendation for Proposed RHNA Methodology Overview The Regional Housing Needs Allocation (RHNA) is the state-mandated process to identify the share of the statewide housing need for which each community must plan.
+ABAG is responsible for developing a methodology for allocating a share of the Regional Housing Need Determination (RHND) the Bay Area received from the California Department of Housing and Community Development (HCD)2 to every local government in the Bay Area.
 The allocation methodology is a formula that quantifies the number of housing units, separated into four income categories, that will be assigned to each city, town, and county.
 Each local government must then update the Housing Element of its General Plan and its zoning to show how it can accommodate its RHNA allocation.
-The allocation must meet the statutory objectives identified in Housing Element Law and be consistent with the forecasted development pattern from Plan Bay Area 2050.
-Housing Methodology Committee Process for Developing the RHNA Methodology ABAG convened an ad hoc Housing Methodology Committee (HMC) that met 12 times from October 2019 to September 2020 to advise staff on the RHNA methodology.
+The allocation must meet the statutory objectives identified in Housing Element Law4 and be consistent with the forecasted development pattern from Plan Bay Area 2050.5 Housing Methodology Committee Process for Developing the RHNA Methodology ABAG convened an ad hoc Housing Methodology Committee (HMC) that met 12 times from October 2019 to September 2020 to advise staff on the RHNA methodology.
 Over the past year, the HMC discussed how to develop a methodology that advances the RHNA objectives required by statute and is consistent with Plan Bay Area 2050.
-The HMC included local elected officials and staff representing jurisdictions in every Bay Area county as well as regional stakeholders to facilitate sharing of diverse viewpoints across multiple sectors.
-After several months of considering factors to include in the methodology and developing several potential methodology options, in June the HMC came to consensus around several recommendations to guide selection of the RHNA methodology: 1.
-More housing should go to jurisdictions with more jobs than housing and to communities exhibiting racial and economic exclusion - Moderate Income: households earning 80 120 percent of AMI - Above Moderate Income: households earning 120 percent or more of AMI See Government Code Section 65584.04(m)(1). &lt;sup>1 See California Government Code Section 65584.
+The HMC included local elected officials and staff representing jurisdictions in every Bay Area county as well as regional stakeholders to facilitate sharing of diverse viewpoints across multiple sectors.6 After several months of considering factors to include in the methodology and developing several potential methodology options, in June the HMC came to consensus around several recommendations to guide selection of the RHNA methodology: 1.
+More housing should go to jurisdictions with more jobs than housing and to communities exhibiting racial and economic exclusion 1 See California Government Code Section 65584.